browserengineering/book/book/forms.md

     return params
 ```

-To handle submissions, we'll want to get the guest book comment, add
-it to `ENTRIES`, and then draw the page with the new comment shown.
-Furthermore, `handle_request` will first need to figure out what kind
+To handle submissions, `handle_request` will first need to figure out
-of request this is (browsing or form submission) and then executed the
+what kind of request this is (browsing or form submission), then get
+the guest book comment, add it to `ENTRIES`, and then draw the page
-relevant code.
-To keep this organized, let's rename `handle_request`
+with the new comment shown.
+To keep this organized, let's rename
-to `show_comments`:
+`handle_request` to `show_comments`:

 ``` {.python}
 def show_comments():